 The State Final is held annually at Parliament House.
 From this pool of competitors, the most effective teams will then be sent to compete in the National Finals, hosted by a different State or Territory division in December each year.

-For more information, take a look at the Evatt Trophy Competition Handbook 2017.
 Further information on the competition generally, including how the debate works and tips for preparing for your round, take a look at the National Evatt Competition page here and follow the tabs at the top.

-13th May – Subiaco Community Centre
+- 9th – Willagee Community Centre

-28th April – Margaret River
+- 30th July – Margaret River